-The 2,2% growth in milk production in 2015 surprised analysts because lower milk production growth was expected.
+The 2.2% growth in milk production in 2015 surprised analysts because lower milk production growth was expected.
 In 2016, lower producer prices resulted in a much slower production growth of 0,9%, which is significantly lower than the average annual growth rate of 2,1% recorded since 2005.
 Total production during 2016 is estimated at 826 million tonnes.
+The higher producer prices in the second quarter of 2017 resulted in a 2,7% growth in milk production in 2017.